Updated on October 31, 2024

 A company that aims to last cannot remain static.
 Innovation must be part of its DNA.
 How do you make it happen?

-Sometimes, innovation can be hindered by the inability to turn a creative idea into a brand, a service or a product.
-The pandemic presents an opportunity to break through this hurdle and increase innovative capacity.
+Innovation can be hindered by the inability to turn a creative idea into a brand, a service or a product.
+To achieve your goals, you need to cultivate a spirit of innovation within your company, in all its spheres and at all times.

 What are the benefits of a corporate culture focused on innovation?